primate-run/primate/docs/guides/backends/add-a-python-backend.md

 ---
-name: Add a Python backend
+title: Add a Python backend
 ---

 Add Python routes with the `@primate/python` module.
 Write routes in Python;